joelchan/inst126-intro-programming-notes/Debugging-Helpseeking.md

 #### 6. Password strength checker

-**Goal:** Check if a password meets two requirements: at least 8 characters long AND contains a digit.
-Print a message telling the user what's wrong (or that the password is strong).
+**Goal:** A function that takes a password and returns a message about its strength.
+A password is strong if it is at least 8 characters long AND contains a digit.
+If it's long enough but has no digit, return "Needs a digit".
+If it's too short, return "Too short".

 ```{code-cell} ipython3
 def has_digit(text):